X

 Flowers stayed healthy for all 17 games, racked up over 1,000 receiving yards, and made his first career Pro Bowl.
 Going into his third season, he remains the top wideout on the Ravens and will continue to benefit from the MVP-level quarterback play of Lamar Jackson.
 But all of that has not translated to success in fantasy football.

-Despite catching over 70 passes in each of his first two seasons, Flowers has scored just nine touchdowns in 35 career regular season games.
+Despite catching over 70 passes in each of his first two seasons, Flowers has scored just nine touchdowns in 35 career regular-season games.
 Part of this comes from his style of play.
-Flowers is a smaller receiver who isn't elite at jump balls or route-running, so he isn't as impactful in the red zone.
+Flowers is a smaller receiver who isn't elite at jump balls or route running, so he isn't as impactful in the red zone.

 But the bigger issue is the team's identity itself.
 The Ravens are a run-first team, and with Derrick Henry and Jackson in the backfield, that will continue to be the case.
 That often results in Flowers, Rashod Bateman, and even Mark Andrews not producing due to Baltimore's lack of pass attempts.
-Expecting Flowers to break out despite a clearly limited opportunity is just wishful thinking.
+Expecting Flowers to break out despite a limited opportunity is just wishful thinking.

 Download Our Free News & Alerts Mobile App